 How do Agencies Rate Junk Bonds?

-There are several agencies that rate bonds in the market as per their quality, chances of default, and ability to meet financial obligations in case of withdrawals.
+Several agencies rate bonds in the market as per their quality, chances of default, and ability to meet financial obligations in case of withdrawals.
 Fitch, Moody’s, and Standard and Poor’s are the three most popular rating agencies.
-As per these agencies, bonds that have a rating of Baa or BBB and lower fall in the category of junk bonds.
-This means that they are below investment grade and belong to the speculative category.
+As per these agencies, bonds with a rating of Baa or BBB and lower fall in the category of junk bonds.
+This means they are below investment grade and are in the speculative category.
 If the condition of the issuer worsens, they may downgrade it to a “C” rating.
 It will mean that there is a high default risk with the bond.
-If the bond actually defaults in payment, they further downgrade the rating to “D”.
+If the bond actually defaults in payment, they further downgrade the rating to “D.”

 What are the Advantages of Junk Bonds?